stanfordnlp/stanza-old/README.rst

 Tests
 ~~~~~

-Stanza has unit tests as well as longer, integration tests.
-We ask that
+Stanza has unit tests, doctests, and longer, integration tests.
+We ask that all
-all contributors run the unit tests before submitting pull requests:
+contributors run the unit tests and doctests before submitting pull requests:

 .. code:: python

     python setup.py test

+Doctests are the easiest way to write a test for new functionality, and serve
+as helpful examples for how to use your code.
+See
+`progress.py <stanza/research/progress.py>`__ for a simple example of a easily
+testable module, or `summary.py <stanza/research/summary.py>`__ for a more
+involved setup involving a mocked filesystem.

 Adding a new module
 ~~~~~~~~~~~~~~~~~~~